rajeshias/ExceltoJSON/README.md

 ## <u>note:</u>
 notice how 3027 is not a string format<br>
 Values will be unchanged, As excel supports int, str, and bool.
 The same DataType will be in JSON

+# REQUIREMENTS:

+Pandas
+json

+more details in requirements.txt